NathanaelSoulage/NathanaelSoulage/README.md

 Hello !
-I am working as a predoc with Prof. Stefanie Stantcheva (Harvard University) for the year 2025-2026
+I am a young economist, working as a predoc with Prof. Stefanie Stantcheva (Harvard University) for the year 2025-2026

 On this GitHub account, I am sharing with you some of my projects.
 You can find them, presented in a nicer way, on my online portfolio